vinayprograms/karya/docs/goal.md

 When creating quarterly goals, the system automatically assumes the next quarter as the default period.
 This is calculated based on the configured fiscal year start date.

+**Important:** The year component in quarterly periods represents the **fiscal year**, not the calendar year.
+This follows common business practices where quarters are labeled with the fiscal year they belong to.

 **Example:** If fiscal year starts in "June":
+- Fiscal year 2026 runs from June 2025 to May 2026
 - Quarters are: Q1 (Jun-Aug), Q2 (Sep-Nov), Q3 (Dec-Feb), Q4 (Mar-May)
+- December 2025 is labeled as `2026-Q3` (fiscal year 2026, quarter 3)
+- April 2025 is labeled as `2025-Q4` (fiscal year 2025, quarter 4)

+**Concrete examples:**
-- Current date is April → Current quarter is Q4 → Next goal created for Q1
+- Current date: April 2025 → Current quarter: 2025-Q4 → Next goal: `2025-Q1` (June-Aug 2025)
-- Current date is July → Current quarter is Q1 → Next goal created for Q2
+- Current date: July 2025 → Current quarter: 2026-Q1 → Next goal: `2026-Q2` (Sep-Nov 2025)
+- Current date: December 2025 → Current quarter: 2026-Q3 → Next goal: `2026-Q4` (Mar-May 2026)

 ### Yearly Goal Creation